al5dy/yamap-block-gutenberg/README.md

 1. Log into your WordPress admin area
 2. Go to Plugins -> Add New
-3. Search for Gutenberg Yandex Map -> Install Now (under Gutenberg Yandex Map)
+3. Search for Yandex Map for Gutenberg -> Install Now (under Yandex Map for Gutenberg)
 4. Activate the plugin
 5. Until Gutenberg gets merged into WordPress core, it requires the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/).